Parchive/par3cmdline/windows/ReadMe.txt

 There is basic feature only.
 Some commands and options are useless.
 There may be some mistake or failure.
+If it looks like freeze, push Ctrl+C key to cancel the task.

  It can create Index File and Archive Files.
 Index File includes all types of packets without duplication.